Messages sent from Yandex.Passport have “Yandex” marked as the sender.

 You successfully generated a password for the ... app

 If you didn't create a password for the app mentioned in the email, then it may mean that a hacker who got access to your account created it.
 To reset all app passwords just change your password.
-If you can't change your password or you've enabled two-factor authentication, then you'll need to restore access to your account first.
+If you can't change your password or two-factor authentication is enabled for your account, restore access to your account first.
 All your app passwords will then be disabled.

 Someone logged in to your Yandex account

 You'll receive this email every time we detect an unusual login attempt.

 If you get this email it doesn't necessarily mean that someone has hacked your account.
 Check your login history, which lists all your successful logins.
 If you see, for example, a username from a browser that you don't use or during a day when you weren't on the internet, click on the line for that login and click This is not me.
 Then follow our instructions on what to do if you suspect a hack.